diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_cluster.md

 shards: 1
 replicas: 2
 ```
 >Note: shards can also be increased to 3 or more depending on size of ES index (number of docs).
+See [Elasticsearch requirements](https://docs.diskoverdata.com/diskover_installation_guide/#elasticsearch-requirements) "Indices" section for more info.